Iran will pursue makers of anti-Islam film: vice-president

 DUBAI Iran's government will "track down" those responsible for making an amateurish film clip mocking the Prophet Mohammad, a senior official said, Iranian media reported on Monday.

-The video made in California and posted on YouTube portrayed the Prophet Mohammad as a womanizer and a fool.
+The video made in California and posted on YouTube portrayed the Prophet Mohammad as a womaniser and a fool.
 It has ignited a week of violent protests across the Muslim world.

 "The government of the Islamic Republic of Iran condemns ... this inappropriate and offensive action," First Vice-President Mohammad Reza Rahimi said, according to the Mehr news agency.